rollbar/rollbar-java/README.md

 The code is documented with javadoc and therefore should be usable from viewing the documentation in the source.
 There are examples in the `examples` directory showing different use cases for consuming these libraries.

+## Key benefits of using Rollbar.js are:
+- **Cross platform:** Rollbar Java SDK supports both server-side and mobile Java applications, including plaforms such as <a href="https://docs.rollbar.com/docs/android">Android</a>, <a href="https://docs.rollbar.com/docs/scala">Scala</a>, <a href="https://docs.rollbar.com/docs/spring">Spring</a>, <a href="https://docs.rollbar.com/docs/web">Web</a> and more!
+- **Automatic error grouping:** Rollbar aggregates Occurrences caused by the same error into Items that represent application issues. <a href="https://docs.rollbar.com/docs/grouping-occurrences">Learn more about reducing log noise</a>.
+- **Advanced search:** Filter items by many different properties. <a href="https://docs.rollbar.com/docs/search-items">Learn more about search</a>.
+- **Customizable notifications:** Rollbar supports several messaging and incident management tools where your team can get notified about errors and important events by real-time alerts. <a href="https://docs.rollbar.com/docs/notifications">Learn more about Rollbar notifications</a>.

 ## Setup Instructions
 1. [Sign up for a Rollbar account](https://rollbar.com/signup)